Nazi collaborators are still being paid pensions by Germany

 Breaking News Emails

-The Foreign Relations Committee passed a resolution Tuesday calling on Belgium's government to ask Germany to stop providing the tax-free money.
+The Belgian parliament's Foreign Relations Committee passed a resolution Tuesday calling on its government to ask Germany to stop providing the tax-free money.
 It also stressed the "injustice" of such payments because victims of Nazism do not receive similar allowances.

 In the aftermath of World War II, around 80,000 Belgians were convicted of collaborating with Adolf Hitler's SS and of committing war crimes while the country was occupied by the Nazis, according to lawmakers.

-The committee's resolution said that "pensions for collaboration with one the most murderous regimes in history" is a contradiction of the European Union's founding principles.
+The committee's resolution said that the pensions were "for collaboration with one of the most murderous regimes in history."

 The leader of the DéFI party lodged the original version of the resolution in 2016.
 A spokeswoman for the party said Wednesday that up to 27 people are still believed to be receiving the payments.